UWM-Libraries/gbl-1_to_aardvark/readme.md

 This script only changes the field name and type for elements that can be directly crosswalked.
 Any fields that are not listed in crosswalk.csv will be carried over to the new Aardvark JSONS.
-This prevents data loss, but means that the new documents ~~will still include deprecated fields~~ [Local updates include removal of known deprecated fields, but local fields from other institutions may still be included].
+This prevents data loss, but means that the new documents ~~will still include deprecated fields~~ include local fields from other institutions that aren't removed in the remove_deprecated() function.

 ## How to run